thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 allows a recently-started client to get most or all unconfirmed transactions related to its wallet.

+NOTE: Since Dash Core 0.15.0, the `mempool` message was expanded to include syncing of InstantSend Lock inventories.
+Additionally, nodes now attempt to sync their mempool with peers at startup by default.
+This allows nodes to more quickly detect any double-spend attempts as well as show InstantSend lock status correctly for transactions received while offline.

 The `inv` response to the `mempool` message is, at best, one node's view of the network---not a complete list of unconfirmed transactions on the network.
 Here are some additional reasons the list might not be complete:

-* Before Bitcoin Core 0.9.0, the response to the `mempool` message was only one `inv` message.
-An `inv` message is limited to 50,000 inventories, so a node with a memory pool larger than 50,000 entries would not send everything.
-Later versions of Bitcoin Core send as many `inv` messages as needed to reference its complete memory pool.

 * The `mempool` message is not currently fully compatible with the `filterload` message's `BLOOM_UPDATE_ALL` and